-The second is a book-length survey of how ordinary people—as opposed to politicians and diplomats—experienced the Cold War in Latin America.
+The second is a book-length survey of how organized ordinary people—as opposed to politicians and diplomats—experienced the Cold War in Latin America.
 The book will be aimed at undergraduate students as well as the general public.

-Dr. Alegre has been awarded two Fulbright grants for his research on Mexico, as well as grants from the Hewlett Foundation and Tinker Foundation, among others.
+Professor Alegre has been awarded two Fulbright grants for his research on Mexico, as well as grants from the Hewlett Foundation and Tinker Foundation, among others.

 His scholarly interests also include the history of race, collective memory, and women's history.
 If you are interested in taking one of his courses or just chatting about Latin America, feel free to e-mail him or to stop him in the halls.